Al Capone: Illness and death

 Due to his failing health, Capone was released from prison on November 16, 1939, and referred to Johns Hopkins Hospital in Baltimore for the treatment of syphilitic paresis.
 Because of his unsavory reputation, Johns Hopkins refused to treat him, but Baltimore's Union Memorial Hospital did.
 Capone was grateful for the compassionate care that he received and donated two Japanese weeping cherry trees to Union Memorial Hospital in 1939.
-After a few weeks of inpatient and outpatient care, on March 20, 1940, a very sickly Capone left Baltimore and travelled to his mansion in Palm Island, Florida.
+After a few weeks of inpatient and outpatient care, on March 20, 1940, a very sickly Capone left Baltimore and traveled to his mansion in Palm Island, Florida.
 In 1942, after mass production of penicillin was started in the United States, Capone was one of the first American patients treated by the new drug.
-Though it was too late for him to reverse the damage to his brain, it did slow down the progression of the disease.
+(Note: The first use of penicillin in the United States was on March 14, 1942, for a patient with streptococcal sepsis.)
+Although it was too late for the drug to reverse the damage to his brain, it did slow down the progression of the disease.

 In 1946, his physician and a Baltimore psychiatrist examined him and concluded that Capone had the mentality of a 12-year-old child.
 He spent the last years of his life at his Palm Island mansion, spending time with his wife and grandchildren.
 On January 21, 1947, Capone had a stroke.
 He regained consciousness and started to improve, but contracted bronchopneumonia.
 He suffered a cardiac arrest on January 22, and on January 25, surrounded by his family in his home, died after his heart failed as a result of apoplexy.
+His attending physician, Dr. Kenneth Phillips, who was at the bedside when Capone died at 7:25 p.m.
+EST, announced that funeral services would be held privately in Miami, with the date and time to be determined by the family.
+Dr. Phillips had requested an autopsy of the brain "for the benefit of science and its possible benefit on future medical history," but the family objected.
+Mae Capone, who collapsed when her husband died, was reported to be still in shock and "not in good physical condition" the following day.
 His body was transported back to Chicago a week later and a private funeral was held.
 He was originally buried at Mount Olivet Cemetery in Chicago.
 In 1950, Capone's remains, along with those of his father, Gabriele, and brother, Frank, were moved to Mount Carmel Cemetery in Hillside, Illinois.